 Our hair is made of protein.
 With this alone, you can already have an idea of what lack of protein can do to your hair.
-Protein is simply a nutrient that repairs tissues in the body and some kinds of protein are not naturally produced by our body.
-These kinds of protein are needed for hair growth so to get these nutrients, you should eat dairy products and meat.
+Protein is simply a nutrient that repairs tissues in the body.
+Unfortunately, some kinds of protein are not naturally produced by our body.
+These kinds of protein are needed for hair growth.
+To get these nutrients, you should eat dairy products and meat.

 Usually, you’ll know when your body is running low on these nutrients when your hair starts to grow badly.
 Some symptoms can be hair loss, breakage, or dandruff.
 Your hair is one of the parts of the body that reveals any vitamin deficiency, so sometimes it is really not your shampoo or conditioner’s fault.
 But of course, we can’t deny the effect of knowing the right shampoo and conditioner for your hair.

 Hair care varies per person so it would be best to know your hair type (whether it’s oily, dry, etc.) so that you can choose the right products to use.
 Take note that when you’re trying out products.
 It is best to stick to one product for a considerable amount of time before trying another one.
 If you keep on switching hair products, you might end up damaging your hair even more.
 I understand that waiting for results can be a real test of patience, but once you get your nutrients and hair care products right, the results will be worth the wait.